Skip to main content

 • Use a tower fan to circulate the air: If you don’t have central air conditioning, a fan will bring a cooling breeze as you sleep.

-• Sleep with a cooling pillow: Some pillows are made of the same materials as cooling mattresses the Purple Harmony™ cooling pillow is the perfect example: it uses the GelFlex Grid®, just like in Purple’s cooling mattresses, to provide cool, supportive comfort for your head.
+The Purple Harmony™ cooling pillow is the perfect example, using the GelFlex Grid® to provide cool, supportive comfort for your head.

 FAQ

-Purple mattresses can be great for those suffering from night sweats thanks to the GelFlex® Grid.
-Made from proprietary temperature-neutral material, the GelFlex® Grid naturally draws excess heat away from the body without trapping it in the mattress.
+Purple mattresses can be great for those suffering from night sweats thanks to the GelFlex Grid®.
+Made from proprietary temperature-neutral material, the GelFlex Grid® naturally draws excess heat away from the body without trapping it in the mattress.
 Since it feels cool all night long, you may find complete relief from night sweats.

 About the authors